Young activists teach peers how to defend themselves against domestic violence and bullyingJan 11, 2018

 The level of domestic violence is high in the conflict-torn Donetsk region, where the industrial seaport city of Mariupol is located.

-More than 330 children were reported to be victims of domestic violence in Donetsk Oblast last year, and around 300 children were taken into care by the social services in 2017, according to police statistics.
+More than 330 children were reported to be survivors of domestic violence in Donetsk Oblast last year, and around 300 children were taken into care by the social services in 2017, according to police statistics.

 The young activists from the “League of Future Police Officers” NGO underwent UNDP-supported special psychological and security training.